aswathyseb/markerdb/README.md

 system path, provide its absolute path, including the prefix.
 For example /export/refs/nt/nt.

 **4. Synonyms file:** A comma separated file with alternative names for the marker genes.
 This file is provided in this repository.
-Users can edit the file to add additional markers and specify it from the commandline as

-The tool additionally requires a comma separated synonyms file with alternative names for the marker genes.
-This file is provided in this repository.
 Users can edit the file to add additional markers.

 **Outputs**